Gartner opinion: The data centre is dead

 By using these fabrics, enterprise customers could have access to many different providers and services and be able to switch between or swap services when contracts or performance requirements change.

 Moving between providers today is not a simple task.
 Expect enhanced colocation providers to offer a software-defined networking (SDN) layer above these fabrics, thus providing a seamless mechanism for moving between services for their customers.
 In this manner, colocation providers could become an integral part of your digital infrastructure, so the development of clearly defined SLAs, key performance indicators (KPIs) and contractual obligations is imperative.

 As digital business evolves, the need for geodiversity is evolving as well.
 Data location, regulatory requirements (such as GDPR) and customer requirements (such as low latency) all may drive the need for workloads to be accessible from multiple locations.
 A partner ecosystem that supports strong interconnection services can be a key enabler for these workloads.

-Data centre interconnection is a model in which discrete assets within a multi-tenant data centre are connected to each other directly and in a peer-to-peer fashion.
+Data Center interconnection is a model in which discrete assets within a multi-tenant data center are connected to each other directly and in a peer-to-peer fashion.

 Digitalisation's impact can best be observed in the emergence of newer technologies and products providing an advanced analytical foundation (such as artificial intelligence for IT operations [AIOps]) and increasingly relevant monitoring technologies (digital experience monitoring, collective intelligence benchmarking, unified communications monitoring and so on) that supports both experience management and delivery automation functions.